Q: Is there something your town/city is famous for, or something interesting or unique about it?

 Q: Work experience?

 A: I have a versatile work background.
 I spent two years teaching computer science and programming at IBA school systems.
 Following my passion, I worked for six months with Aptech Media, where I was a part of a UI/UX design, web design, and web development project.
-I am glad to have had a chance of working as a graphic designer.
+I am glad to have had a chance to work as a graphic designer.
 I am also working as a part-time freelancer.

 Q: What do you do in your spare time?